 - 1. Volunteers are people who offer their services on a purely no-reward basis. - 2.
-A volunteer is not an "employee" under the Employment Relations Act 2000. - 3.
+A volunteer is not an "employee" under the Employment Relations Act 2000 (the Act). - 3.
 The Health and Safety at Work Act 2015 treats volunteers (with exceptions) as if they were employees. - 4.
-Employers should ensure before engaging a volunteer they have a NZ residency or a right to be employed in NZ.
+Employers should ensure before engaging a volunteer they have a New Zealand residency or a right to be employed in New Zealand.
 Employers should sight the work permit.